Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces.md

 - **Discussions**: Discussions ensure that collaboration between workspace members and groups is visible and transparent.
 Everyone can contribute to the discussion and stay abreast of what is going on within a workspace or project.
 Discussions can be organized in lists to prevent conversations from getting lost in endless threads.
 You can mention members and groups here to ensure that nobody misses anything, or choose to notify users when you create the discussion.
 [Navigate here for more information on Discussions!](discussions-faq.md)

 -	**Pins**: The Pins area takes the chaos of sharing and finding files and restores calmness.
 In a matter of clicks you can access OneDrive, GoogleDrive, SharePoint, DropBox and Box to pin files in context of your workspace and projects.
 Upload local files and turn them into shared files magically.
 Pin important URLs you need everyone to have quick access to.
 Pull together files, URLs, dashboards, tasks and more into your content lists to keep resources that are relevant to each workspace or project.
-[For more information on Content, click here](content-boards.md).
+[For more information on Pins, click here](content-boards.md).

 - **Dashboards**: How else can you make data driven decisions without analytics?
 Each workspace allows you to create or share dashboards which are visible by all members.
 Bring multiple data sources into one dashboard to ensure you have all the information to make data-driven decisions